jonahbkaplan/PICoursework/Backend/AuthService/README.md

 ## GET /user

-This endpoint will return the user's username and email.
+This endpoint will return the user's username, email and user_id.
-This may not be particularly useful in the frontend but is a good way to test if your **authtoken** is working correctly.
+This endpoint is useful for verifying the user's **authtoken**.

 **Requires an **authtoken** to be provided in the request header.**